Ghost-Free Derivative Interactions for a Massive Graviton: Conclusions

 Even apart from questions of phenomenology, these pseudo-linear terms are of purely field-theoretic interest as ghost-free massive gravities which may help us in the study of the fully non-linear theory.
 In particular, based on the existence of terms in the pseudo-linear theory, we can conjecture the existence of as yet unknown fully non-linear ghost-free derivative interactions and determine some of their properties, such as the form of the decoupling limit.
 Since the pseudo-linear terms are comparatively simple to work with, they should prove useful as toy models to better understand the features of interacting massive gravitons.

-{\bf Acknowledgements:} The author would like to thank Rachel Rosen and Claire Zukowski for comments on the manuscript.
+{\bf Acknowledgements:} The author would like to thank Rachel Rosen and Claire Zukowski for comments on the manuscript, and James Bonifacio for correcting a typo in v2.
 Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Economic Development and Innovation.
 This work was made possible in part through the support of a grant from the John Templeton Foundation.
 The opinions expressed in this publication are those of the author and do not necessarily reflect the views of the John Templeton Foundation.